Natasha Bure Used To Struggle With Her Faith And Insecurities

 One look at Natasha Bure’s Instagram page and you would assume the singer has plenty of confidence.
 But that wasn’t always the case.
 The 18-year-old is talking about her faith and insecurities in her new book, Let’s Be Real.
 She’s been actively promoting her memoir and guidebook for teens.
 Natasha revealed in a new interview on Tuesday, April 18 that she’s struggled with things that most normal teens do.

 Not only did Natasha doubt herself, but she also doubted her faith.
-The aspiring model spoke openly to The Christian Post about her Christian upbringing.
+The aspiring model spoke openly to the Christian Post about her Christian upbringing.
 She grew up in a religious household and was raised by her mom, Fuller House star Candace Cameron Bure.
 Natasha is sharing her experiences in her new book, which she addressed in the interview.

-Bure’s hardcover and eBook version dropped on March 28.
-It includes a look at the teen’s life, along with inspiring quotes, helpful advice, and discussion on today’s hot topics that teens and young adults deal with such as social media and body confidence.
+hardcover and eBook version of Bure’s book dropped on March 28.
+It includes a look at the teen’s life, along with inspiring quotes, helpful advice, and discussion on today’s hot topics that teens and young adults deal with, including social media and body confidence.
 In her candid interview, Bure admitted that she had doubts about her faith.

 “You can never grow unless you ask questions and have tough conversations,” she said.
 “I would encourage everyone to have those conversations and ask those questions.
 Your faith is never going to be perfect.
 You have to work each and every day to grow that!”